josiahxayavong/portfolio-website/README.md

 *   **Animations:**
     *   Animations are primarily handled by [Framer Motion](https://www.framer.com/motion/).
 Look for `<motion.*>` components and `variants` props within the TSX files.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
+(You can choose a different license or remove this section if you prefer).

 ---

 Thank you for checking out my portfolio project!
-If you have any questions or suggestions, feel free to contact me.
+If you have any questions or suggestions, feel free to open an issue or contact me.